Dialectology: Pluricentrism

 A pluricentric language is a language that has two or more standard forms.
 An example is Hindustani, which encompasses two standard varieties, Urdu and Hindi.
-Another example is Norwegian, with Bokmål having developed closely with Danish and Swedish, and Nynorsk as a partly reconstructed language based on old dialects.
+Another example is Norwegian, with Bokmål having developed closely with Danish and Swedish, and Nynorsk as a partly reconstructed language based on older dialects.
 Both are recognized as official languages in Norway.

+In dialectology, discussion of pluricentricity often overlaps with broader questions about how closely related varieties are classified.
+For example, the abstand and ausbau framework introduced by sociolinguist Heinz Kloss distinguishes between varieties treated as separate languages primarily because of linguistic distance abstand language and those whose status reflects sociocultural development such as standardization and use in public domains ausbau language.
+In contexts such as dialect continua, closely related varieties may develop distinct standards, blurring the boundary between dialect and language while remaining mutually intelligible to varying degrees.

 In a sense, the set of dialects can be understood as being part of a single diasystem, an abstraction that each dialect is part of.
 In generative phonology, the differences can be acquired through rules.
 An example can be taken with Occitan (a cover term for a set of related varieties spoken in Southern France) where 'cavaL' (from late Latin caballus, "horse") is the diasystemic form for the following realizations: